Best daily deals

 The JBL QuantumENGINE companion app is useful if you want to adjust the EQ, especially if you find the bass emphasis to be too much.
 You can also enable JBL QuantumSURROUND, which is its spatial surround sound option.
 In that menu, you can choose between different settings like “precise” for a low-reverb, less external-sounding spatial sound; “balanced” for what it calls a more “natural” listening experience; and “immersive” for a more, well, immersive experience with more depth perception.
 When you enter the advanced mode, you have the option to adjust these settings with your head diameter.

-You can also adjust the microphone levels and volume, along with the sidetone, so you are able to monitor your own voice a bit while speaking.
-Lastly, you can find software updates in the application to keep the app and the headset’s firmware up to date.
+You can also adjust the microphone levels and volume, along with the sidetone, so you can monitor your own voice a bit while speaking.
+Lastly, the application offers software updates to keep the app and the headset’s firmware up to date.

 Does JBL QuantumSURROUND work well?